 The SG-41 was first encountered by the codebreakers of

 on 12 October 1944.
 According to former codebreaker

-they knew that the machine had six cipher wheels that moved very irregular,
+they knew that the machine had six cipher wheels that moved irregularly,

 sometimes even backwards.
-Even when pure key was available to them,
+Even when the pure key was available to them,

 they were not able to reconstruct the wheel settings and the pin patterns.